-The Pleiades and Aldebaran.
 The star name Aldebaran comes from an Arabic word for follower.
 It’s thought to be a reference to this star’s forever chasing the Pleiades across the heavens.
 As a general rule, the Pleiades cluster rises into the eastern sky before Aldebaran rises, and sets in the west before Aldebaran sets.

 The only exception to this rule happens at far southern latitudes – for example, at South America’s Tierra del Fuego – where the Pleiades rise a short while after Aldebaran rises.

-Plus people with exceptional eyesight have been known to see many more stars in the Pleiades cluster.
+Plus, people with exceptional eyesight have been known to see many more stars in the cluster.
 Claims go up as high as 20 stars.
 Agnes Clerke, an astronomer and writer in the late 1800s, reported that Michael Maestlin, the mentor of Johannes Kepler, mapped out 11 Pleiades stars before the invention of the telescope.

 To see more than six or seven Pleiades stars, you must have very good eyesight (or a pair of binoculars).
 And you must be willing to spend time under a dark, moonless sky.
 Stephen O’Meara, a dark-sky connoisseur, claims that eyes dark-adapted for 30 minutes are six times more sensitive to light than eyes dark-adapted for 15 minutes.
 The surest way to see additional Pleiades stars is to look at this cluster through binoculars or low power in a telescope.

-On a lighter note, the Zuni of New Mexico call the Pleiades the “Seed Stars,” because this cluster’s disappearance in the evening sky every spring signals the seed-planting season.
+On a lighter note, the Zuni of New Mexico call the Pleiades the Seed Stars, because this cluster’s disappearance in the evening sky every spring signals the seed-planting season.